The Jemez Mountain Trail – A Delightful New Mexico Road Trip!

 The Jemez Mountain Trail: Your road to some of the most diverse mountain landscapes in all of New Mexico.

-On one of my recent photography sojourns along the Jemez Mountain Trail, I stopped into the Walatowa Visitors Center on the Jemez Pueblo.
+On one of my recent photography sojourns along the Jemez Mountain Trail, I stopped at the Walatowa Visitors Center on the Jemez Pueblo.
 I overheard a guide at the Visitors Center offering a guest some suggestions for interesting local attractions to visit.
 “I’m from Kansas,” the guest replied, “it’s all interesting to me.”
 Well, I’m not from Kansas but I couldn’t agree more.
 All of the features of the Jemez Mountains interest me too!

 The Jemez Mountains are 55 miles north of Albuquerque and 35 miles west-northwest of Santa Fe.
 The scenic drive along the Jemez Mountain Trail is a great way to connect between these two cities.
 There are no large population centers in the heart of the Jemez Mountain range, most of which is either National Forest land, part of the Valles Caldera National Preserve, Bandelier National Monument, or Kasha-Katuwe Tent Rocks National Monument.
 Much of the land that does not belong to the federal government belongs to Native American tribes, and most tribal lands are not open to the public.

 Your Day Trip on the Jemez Mountain Trail